Kyle-F-Brooks/i_simpa_scripts/README.md

 Please check my other repositories for the python 2 scripts

+Test scripts have been moved to a seperate branch
 ## Description
 A repository of python scripts written to make using funtions in I-Simpa easier